Rare decays of b hadrons: Introduction

 Some of the most interesting decays are described in Section~\ref{Sec:Players}.
 They all have in common the following features: \begin{enumerate} \itemsep{-0em} \item Suppressed decay amplitudes, as predicted by the Standard Model, which may potentially be of the same size as New Physics amplitudes. \item Sufficiently precise Standard Model predictions for their decay rate, or any other observable of interest. \item Experimental precision which potentially allows disentangling the Standard Model contribution from other contributions. \end{enumerate} A historical example, the decay \decay{\KL}{\mumu}, is described in Inset~\ref{Ins:KLmm}.

-\begin{frameenv}[tb]{\boldmath A Historical Example: \decay{\KL}{\mumu}} The \decay{\KL}{\mumu} decay is forbidden at tree level and had an important role in opening the field of rare decays studies in the 1960s, as its unexpected non-observation allowed the prediction of the then unknown charm quark by Glashow, Iliopoulos and Maiani (``GIM mechanism'') in 1970\mycite[Iliopoulos:2010]{Glashow:1970gm}.
+\begin{frameenv}[b]{\boldmath A Historical Example: \decay{\KL}{\mumu}} The \decay{\KL}{\mumu} decay is forbidden at tree level and had an important role in opening the field of rare decays in the 1960s.
+Its unexpected non-observation allowed the prediction of the then unknown charm quark by Glashow, Iliopoulos and Maiani (``GIM mechanism'') in 1970\mycite[Iliopoulos:2010]{Glashow:1970gm}.
 The idea of the GIM mechanism is that this decay only occurs via loops, one involving the \uquark quark and the other the \cquark quark (Fig.~\ref{Fig:KLmm}).
-The amplitudes of the two loops are of opposite sign, causing complete cancellation in the limit ${m_\Pc-m_\Pu}=0$.
+The amplitudes of the two loops are of opposite sign, causing complete cancellation in the limit of equal up and charm quark masses.
 The non-observation of this decay could be explained by adding a new particle to the theory, the \cquark quark, which was eventually discovered in 1974\mycite{Aubert:1974js,Augustin:1974xw}.
 This is an example of an observation of New Physics mediated by a new virtual particle.
-The \decay{\KL}{\mumu} branching fraction is now measured to be $(6.9\pm0.1)\times10^{-9}$\mycite{PDG2014}.
+The \decay{\KL}{\mumu} branching fraction is now measured to be $(6.84\pm0.11)\times10^{-9}$\mycite{PDG}.
 Nowadays there is a great deal of interest in the \Bs-counterpart of this decay: \Bsmm, discussed in Section~\ref{Sec:Bsmm}. \end{frameenv}

 A special category of rare decays is those forbidden in the Standard Model, like lepton- or baryon-number violating decays.
 In their case the Standard Model prediction is effectively zero, but other models may predict non-zero rates.
 Any observation would be a sign of New Physics.